 At least the statistics show that for most growth to happen, personal invitation is still the best.
 I was glad to see that is still #1 on the list.

 There are some formal campaigns that you can create to run “Friendship Sundays” or “Friends and Family day” or something like that.
 The idea is pick a Sunday and build momentum for invitation, programming and the like.
 That’s one approach.

 But it doesn’t take a lot of resources to run such a campaign.
-A future post may focus on this issue.

 Read these 6 steps to host an invite a friend campaign